KarolS/millfork/docs/various/cdiff.md

     This issue applies mostly to the `*` and `<<` operators.

-* There is no padding in structs.
+* There is no padding in structs, except before fields whose type is a struct or a union with a non-trivial alignment.